LisanneKoetsier/Thesis-dog-pain/dog_pain_prediction/README.md

 ﻿# Dog pain detection algorihtm

-This is a video-based dog's pain behavior recognition algorithm .We implement a hierarchical method that can localize the position of the dog within the image frames, extract the pose information, treat missing data problems and normalize the keypoint coordinates.
-A two-stream ConvLSTM and LSTM model is applied to detect dogs' pain action from the RGB video frames and corresponding keypoints sequence.
-This repository includes implementations of the following methods:
+This is a video-based dog's pain behavior recognition algorithm.
+This project is based on https://github.com/s04240051/pain_detection
+The thesis can be found at https://studenttheses.uu.nl/handle/20.500.12932/47308 We implement a hierarchical method that can localize the position of the dog within the image frames, extract the pose information, treat missing data problems and normalize the keypoint coordinates.
-* Two-stream (RGB+keypoints) model for dog pain behavior recognition
-* Auxiliary learning to boost model's generalization ability
-* Three fusion methods: late fusion, concatenation, bilinear fusion.
+A three-stream ConvLSTM, LSTM and random forest/linear layer model is applied to detect dogs' pain action from the RGB video frames and corresponding keypoints sequence and adds a one-hot encoded vector with correspondings behaviors in a particular frame.

 <div align=center><img src=pipeline.png width="300" height="300" alt="pipeline"/></div>